FIRST ON CNN: CDC set to stop tracking community levels for Covid-19 | News Channel 3-12

 The new Community Levels shifted the focus to hospitals — how many people were being admitted for Covid-19 and how many beds were left.
 The model also took into account the weekly rate of new infections in an area.

 The impact was immediate.
-Suddenly areas that had appeared dark red for high transmission on a map were yellow or green.
+Suddenly areas that had appeared dark red for high transmission on a map turned a less threatening yellow or green.
 Under the CDC’s new system, masks were no longer recommended for large swaths of the country.

 The change in metrics will happen out of necessity, the source said.